Minnesota Water Quality at a Glance 2026

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing in the East Metro (3M facilities), firefighting foam use, consumer products including non-stick cookware and stain-resistant textiles
+Source: Industrial manufacturing in the East Metro (3M facilities), firefighting foam use at airports and military sites, and consumer products including non-stick cookware and stain-resistant textiles

-Health Effects: Linked to cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children from prolonged exposure
+Health Effects: Linked to cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children from prolonged exposure.
+MDH is tightening the PFOS health risk limit to 0.015 ppb by July 2026.

 Lead Service Lines

-Source: Estimated 100,000 lead service lines throughout Minnesota connecting water mains to homes, primarily in older communities built before lead pipe bans
+Source: An estimated 100,000 lead service lines connecting water mains to Minnesota homes — primarily in older communities built before lead pipe bans.
+Corrosion releases lead directly into drinking water at the tap.

-Health Effects: Lead exposure can cause developmental delays, learning difficulties, and behavioral problems in children; neurological effects and kidney damage in adults
+Health Effects: Lead exposure causes developmental delays, learning difficulties, and behavioural problems in children; neurological effects and kidney damage in adults.
+There is no safe level of lead exposure for children.

 Please read – our information